Top Ten Car Songs

 "Hot Rod Lincoln" was originally recorded by Charlie Ryan and the Livingston Brothers in 1955.
 Ryan wrote the song about his 1948 Lincoln, which had a 12-cylinder engine.
 The car was allegedly shortened two feet and fitted with a Ford Model-A body, an early example of what we now call a "sleeper".
 In 1959, he recorded the song again as Charlie Ryan and the Timberline Riders.

 The most well-known version was released by Commander Cody and his Lost Planet Airmen in 1972, which rose to #9 on the Pop Charts and #51 on the Country Charts.
 Commander Cody starts off their version with the spoken line, "My pappy said, 'Son, you're gonna drive me to drinking, if you don't stop driving that Hot Rod Lincoln."

 "Crawling From the Wreckage" - Dave Edmunds (1979)

 Written by Graham Parker, the best version of this song (IMHO) appears on Dave Edmund's 'I Hear You Knocking' live album.
-The song's lyrics, which include the line, "When I'm disconnected from the driving wheel, I'm only half the man I should be" make this a top-ten driving song as well.
+The song's lyrics include the line, "When I'm disconnected from the driving wheel, I'm only half the man I should be" - - it's a great driving song as well.

 "Red Barchetta" - Rush (1981)

 In November of 1973, Road and Track magazine featured a short story by Richard Foster called "A Nice Morning Drive".
 It depicted our automotive future completely overseen by the government, and every car built was over-safe and underpowered.
 Neil Peart, drummer/lyrist of Rush, loosely based "Red Barchetta" around Foster's story.
 It's set in a time and place where the cars we know and love are completely illegal, but not completely gone.

 "69 Chevy" - Robert Ross Band (1991)